|Egyptian Scarab Amulet|

-What is the ball and where did it come from?This sounds kind of gross, but the ball is made of dung.
+What is the ball scarab beetles push around, and where did it come from?This sounds kind of gross, but the ball is made of dung.
 And you know what dung is, right?
 Animal poop!

 |Scarab treasure from |

-How are scarab beetles used?People drew scarab symbols on tomb walls.
+Why were scarab beetles important in ancient Egypt?People drew scarab symbols on tomb walls.
 They made decorations out of them.
 Most of all, they made scarab-shaped protective amulets out of gold or precious gems and stones, or simply out of painted clay.
 They could be worn as jewelry.
 Often amulets were buried with a mummy.
 The amulet was placed over the mummy's heart, with a magic, protective spell inscribed on the back of it.

 When a person dies, they must have their heart weighed in judgement in the afterlife.
 The spell tells the person's heart, "do not stand as witness against me."

-Besides creation and heart protection, are there other meanings?Yes, the scarab pushing his little ball also reminds people of the sun moving across the sky.
+Besides creation and heart protection, what meaning does the scarab beetle have?The scarab pushing his little ball also reminds people of the sun moving across the sky.
 It's said that Khepera, the scarab beetle god, is above us pushing the sun ball along on a daily journey.